Interacting Dirac Materials: Discussion and conclusion

 \section{Discussion and conclusion}

-In this paper, we present the first systematic study of the renormalization effects in Dirac materials for various interactions in the weak coupling regime.
-More specifically, our work represents a significant step in developing a detailed understanding of renormalizations in interacting Dirac materials.
-The results recored in Table~\ref{Summary} give a unified summary of the effect of interactions on the quasiparticles near the crossing point of Dirac materials.
-It is clear that the form of the quasiparticle interactions qualitatively affects the velocity renormalization.
-Contact or short-range interactions generically lead to a decrease in the Dirac velocity, whereas long-range interactions (which may be screened or unscreened) generically give an increase.
-The quasiparticle statistics \--- i.e. whether we are dealing with bosons or fermions - does affect the power laws fixing the temperature-dependence of the self-energy corrections for short-range interactions, but does not influence the logarithmic behavior for the long-range Coulomb repulsion.
+In this paper, we present a systematic study of the renormalization effects in Dirac materials for various interactions in the weak coupling regime.
+The results recorded in Table~\ref{Summary}, give a unified summary of the effect of the interactions on the Dirac quasiparticles for the models studied/discussed in this paper.
+The form of the quasiparticle interactions qualitatively affects the velocity renormalization \--- contact or short-range interactions generically lead to a decrease in the Dirac velocity, whereas long-range interactions (both screened and unscreened) typically leads to an increase.
+The quasiparticle statistics \--- i.e. whether we are dealing with bosons or fermions \--- does affect the power laws fixing the temperature-dependence of the self-energy corrections for short-range interactions, but does not influence the logarithmic behavior for the long-range Coulomb repulsion.

-In addition to revisiting the results from previous studies, here we focused on two primary examples \--- (i) Dirac fermions interacting via on-site Hubbard repulsion and (ii) charged Dirac bosons coupled via Coulomb interaction.
-In the former case, the quasiparticles exhibit slight departure from the Fermi liquid properties.
-In contrast to the $\omega^2 \log \omega$ frequency dependence of the imaginary part of the self-energy for a Fermi liquid, we obtain a quartic power law frequency-dependent imaginary part.
-Of course, it is very difficult to predict such Fermi liquid properties based on only the numerical results.
-However, our analysis definitely dictates a higher power law dependence (in contrast to the conventional quadratic dependence) of the Im$\Sigma(\omega)$ (see Fig.~\ref{fig:MFL_Zero}).
-We further predict a power law ($T^3$) temperature dependence of the renormalized energy using the Kramers-Kronig relations.

-On the other hand, renormalized Dirac bosons subject to a Coulomb interaction acquire a $T\log T$ temperature-dependent self-energy correction.
-This is stark comparison with its fermionic counterpart.
-We also observed an overall increase of the Dirac velocity (see Appendix.~\ref{sec:Correction}) in the similar manner to the interacting Dirac fermions (see Fig.~\ref{fig:renorm_spectrum}).
-The primary purpose of the bosonic analysis in this paper, is to capture the overall trend for the renormalized band-structure around the Dirac point and not the specific numerical estimate for the same.
+In addition to the discussion on the overall renormalization of the Dirac velocity, we found non-Fermi liquid behavior for interacting Dirac fermions.
+Our analysis in Sec.~\ref{sec:hubbard_int} on the Hubbard model on honeycomb lattice leads to a quartic frequency-dependent Im$\Sigma(\omega)$, in comparison to the conventional $\omega^2\log \omega$ structure for the two-dimensional Fermi liquid.
+We furthermore mention that the primary purpose of the bosonic analysis (in Sec.~\ref{coulomb_bose} and \ref{sec:Correction}) is to capture the overall trend for the renormalized band structure around the Dirac point without aiming for a precise quantitative estimate.